 If you are doing sprints of underwater swimming, incorporating a dolphin kick into your technique can help you move faster whilst underwater, especially when pushing off a wall.
 For breaststroke, where you are moving your legs out in a more circular motion, work on syncing up your timings so that your arms and legs are working together.

 Don’t be disheartened if you don’t see immediate improvements in your swimming times, as it can take time to see progress once you start making changes to your technique.
-Following a consistent training plan can help you to stay on track and avoid slipping into bad habits, as well as being a great way to enjoy regular exercise and burn some calories.
+Following a consistent training plan can help you to stay on track and avoid slipping back into bad habits.